lyteword/chspurgeon-tod/volume-4/psalm-95.md

 **Verses 8-11.**

-1\.Israel's fearful experiment in tempting God.
+1\.
+Israel's fearful experiment in tempting God.

-2\.The awful result.
+2\.
+The awful result.

-3\.Let it not be tried again.
+3\.
+Let it not be tried again.

-— *C.A.
-Davis.*
+— *C. A. Davis.*

 **Verse 10.** The error and the ignorance which are fatal.